 We have sold 81 of the 100 prints, and are actively seeking buyers for the remainder.
 Amongst our Custodians so far are long-term Mill supporters, brand new friends, art collectors and art collectives, Salford residents keen to nurture the city’s creative community and a lovely couple who met and then married under our roof.
 Join these Temporary Custodians and help us secure an independent future for the artists we support, and the hundreds more we will support in future.

-As of January 2017 we have sold 64 of the 100 prints.
-Prints are available to reserve and purchase at £1000 each and we can also frame individual prints for an additional £150.
-Digital images of the remaining prints for sale can be viewed below.
-Each buyer receives a silver-foiled certificate of purchase and custodianship with their unique artwork, specially designed by Islington Mill artists, Wonder Room.
-It is possible to purchase work either as an individual or as part of a group or organisation.
+Prints cost £1000 each and can be framed at the Mill for £150.
+Detailed digital images of the remaining prints are below.
+It’s possible to purchase work as an individual or as part of a group, organisation, business, school or institution.
 12 month payment plans are available and a PDF catalogue of project can be found here: Temporary Custodians CMYK prints

 What does it mean to be a Temporary Custodian?

 Islington Mill is sustained by, and thrives off, the collective energy, ideas and opportunities brought by individuals.
 We are interested in exploring how a work of art can become the catalyst to develop and sustain a community of interest.
 To this end, everyone who purchases one of Maurice’s prints has the opportunity to become a Temporary Custodian of Islington Mill for the 10 year period from 2018–2028.